Zuehlke/getting-started-with-kubernetes/kubernetes-service.md

 ## Exercise

 * Create a new deployment with the Apache Webserver (httpd) and two replicas.
-* Create a service to access the Apache Webserver via the browser
+* Create a service to access the Apache Webserver via the browser.
+If you are using a managed Kubernetes cluster in the cloud, please use the Service type **LoadBalancer**.

 ## Further Resources